 This varies depending on your prescription and lens type.
 Most jobs are done within 4 to 7 days.
 Some cases are done in 1 day, but generally never take more than 14 business days in the most complex cases.

 Dr. Sciberras performs refractive surgery consults to determine the best procedures, risks, and benefits analysis, as well as managing the recovery post-surgery, regardless of the procedure completed.

 Can you treat glaucoma, macular degeneration, and other serious eye conditions?

 Dr. Sciberras can detect, diagnose and treat many eye conditions and diseases.
 He is certified in the use of therapeutic pharmaceutical agents (TPAs) for the treatment of eye conditions, including but not limited to glaucoma, conjunctivitis, iritis, chalazion, meibomitis, etc.

 Can I have an eye exam while pregnant?
 Should I wait because of vision fluctuations?

 Having an eye exam when you detect a change in your vision or your health status has changed, outside of the pregnancy, is never contraindicated.

 Do you offer children’s exams?
 If so, when should my child’s first eye exam be?

-All children need to have routine eye exams, starting at age 6 months, then again at age 3 and yearly thereafter.
-We use child friendly vision targets, provide post exam rewards for the child, and provide advise for maintaining healthy eyes and sight.
+All children need to have routine eye exams, starting at age 6 months, then again at age 3, and yearly thereafter.
+We use child-friendly vision targets, provide post-exam rewards for the child, and provide advice for maintaining healthy eyes and sight.